josivantarcio/rh-overtime-adjustment-project/README.md

 ### Overtime Adjustment Project

 Welcome to the Overtime Adjustment Project!
 This project is designed to manage employee overtime contracts and calculate their monthly income based on these contracts.
-The application is built using Java 21.
+The application is built using Java 21 LTS.

 #### Project Repository
 - **Link:** [Overtime Adjustment Project](https://github.com/josivantarcio/rh-overtime-adjustment-project)